 • What do you plan to do with your degree once you have it?

-To craft a successful statement, create an outline and build a strategic statement that highlights details including your relevant experience and motivation for applying to this specific graduate school and program.
+To craft a successful graduate school statement, you’ll want to create an outline and make sure you highlight your relevant experience and motivation for applying to this specific graduate school and program.
 You want your statement to stand out and target the school you are applying to; avoid writing the same statement of purpose for each school.

-A personal statement, meanwhile, lets the admissions committees see applicants as a person, including their goals and passions and what students are hoping to get out of the program.
+A personal statement, meanwhile, lets the admissions committees see you as a person, including your goals and passions and what you are hoping to get out of the program.
 Personal statements are generally more biographical in nature than a statement of purpose.
-It may highlight things like an individual’s passion for a particular field or help them demonstrate characteristics that will help them excel in grad school.
+It may highlight things like your passion for a particular field or help you demonstrate characteristics that will help you excel in grad school.

 Options for Paying for Graduate School